yalue/bs_jvm/README.md

 Usage
 -----

-For now, only class file disassembly works.
+For now, only class file disassembly "works", but it will likely fail for any references to classes outside of the one being disassembled.
 Usage:

 ```bash
 cd disassemble/